Rudy Lai

 1 updates

-Goldman Sachs highlighted the rapid emergence of generative AI tools, emphasizing increased privacy and generative AI adoption.
+Goldman Sachs publicly discusses the rapid emergence of generative AI tools and models, highlighting firm-level privacy approaches and technological acceleration.

 2023 Q3: no updates